 The terms of DUI probation include:

-- You agree to submit to a chemical test (blood, breath or urine test) if you are arrested on suspicion of a new DUI charge.
+- You agree to submit to a chemical blood alcohol content (BAC) test if the police stop you on suspicion of a new DUI charge.

 - You agree not to drive with any alcohol in your system.